joaomelo/auth-mech/README.md

 ### Auto Link to a Firestore collection

+*THIS FEATURE IS STILL IN DEVELOPMENT, DO NOT CONSIDER IT YET AS REASON TO USE THE LIBRARY.*

-Firebase auth is not a good place to store user like preferences or profile.
+Firebase auth is not the best of places to store user like preferences or profile.
 To do that you will need to create a collection in Firestore.
 Auth-mech takes the heavy lifting abstracting a fusion between the auth engine and the given collection.

 But code is the more eloquent way to explain all this.
 Let me show how to get started.